Reducing Renewable Energy Uncertainty

-Which is why Carleton University Mechanical and Aerospace Engineering professor Kristen Schell is using geospatial data, mathematical models and deep learning to develop more accurate forecasts about the availability of renewables such as wind and solar.
+This is why Carleton University Mechanical and Aerospace Engineering researcher Kristen Schell is using geospatial data, mathematical models and deep learning to develop more accurate weather forecasts about the availability of renewables such as wind and solar.

-Her work, as co-director of Carleton's Alternative Pathways for the Energy Transition (APEX) research group, aims to make the essential shift to renewables happen faster, allowing wind and solar energy to play a bigger role in the fight against climate change.
+Her work as co-director of Carleton’s Alternative Pathways for the Energy Transition (APEX) research group aims to make the essential shift to renewable energy happen faster, allowing wind and solar energy to play a bigger role in the fight against climate change.

 "We're trying to make their power output more predictable, so they can be relied upon," says Schell.

-"Eventually, one day, if we get the models good enough, they could replace coal and nuclear as our baseload source of power."
+“If the models are precise enough, wind and solar could replace coal and nuclear as our baseload source of power.”

 Making More Accurate Projections

-Forecasting the behaviour of natural forces and phenomena is always a challenge.
-Just ask the people who are responsible for telling you what the weather will be like next week.
+Forecasting the behaviour of natural forces and phenomena is always a challenge – just ask the people responsible for telling you what the weather will be like next week.

-But because Schell knows that the "intermittency" of wind and solar is unavoidable, more accurate projections are key to their widespread adoption.
+Because the “intermittency” of wind and solar is unavoidable – these resources are not available 24/7 and grid-scale batteries can currently only store four hours’ worth of power – more accurate projections are key to their widespread adoption.

-To make her wind models, she incorporates a long list of inputs: topographical maps showing the location of wind farms as well as the arrangement of turbines within those farms; the historical output from these farms; and weather information such as wind speed, temperature and air pressure.
+To make her wind models, Schell considers a long list of factors: topographical maps showing the location of wind farms as well as the arrangement of turbines within those farms; the historical output from these farms; and weather information such as wind speed, temperature and air pressure.
 She combines large datasets of statistics with physics principles, such as the fluid flow of air, and then feeds everything into deep learning algorithms — which can calculate the power that individual wind installations will generate — to come up with the best possible predictions.

 Solar energy forecasting relies upon a similar process and similar equations, since "the main uncertainty with solar is related to the movement of clouds," explains Schell.

-"When you have a lot of cloud cover, or other precipitation factors, like snow covered solar arrays, that impacts the electricity being produced."
+“When you have a lot of cloud cover, or other precipitation factors like snow, that impacts the electricity being produced.”

 Most of Schell's research is based in Ontario and Alberta — the provinces with most wind farms, and the two jurisdictions within Canada in which the electricity systems operate as markets.
 This setup allows Schell to use market data from the two provinces and compare the actual production of wind farms with what they were forecast to produce, helping her further fine-tune the models.